What's On

 North Sydney

-Lavander Bay park viewsLavender Bay (the name says it all) on the north side has turned a rich shade of purple thanks to their epic Jacaranda trees.
-The colours have tourists coming from miles and have been known to turn locals into tourists, as they pose for the perfect shot.
+jacarandas sydney lavender bayLavender Bay (the name says it all) turns a rich shade of purple thanks to its epic Jacaranda trees.
+The colours have tourists coming from miles, and make for an epic photo opp against the pretty Sydney Harbour background.

 First Fleet Park